JeyDotC/Hirudo/README.md

 the ModulesManager class and makes it execute.

 * [hirudo.php](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.php): This is the main entry point for the Joomla! version, it just instantiates the ModulesManager class and makes it execute wraped into a Joomla! controller.
-To make it work as a component just rename this file with the name of your component.
+In order to make it work as a component just rename this file with the name of your component.

+* [hirudo.info](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.info): This file provides information to dupal so it can interact with the framework as a Drupal Module.

+* [hirudo.install](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.install): This file is called by drupal to install and uninstall hirudo on drupal.

+* [hirudo.module](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.module): This file is the entry point for the Drupal implementation of Hirudo.

 * [init.php](http://github.com/JeyDotC/Hirudo/blob/master/init.php): This file just initializes some stuff and creates a couple of constants, it's presence is due to the need to know the absolute path to the root folder.